Micoxavi/annotations-mask-yolo/README.md

 # annotations-mask-yolo

-small and Quick script for annotating images and segmenting masks made with python and PyQt5
+Small and Quick script for annotating images and segmenting masks made with python and PyQt5